XRP

 Conclusion

 The XRP Ledger represents a pragmatic approach to blockchain design, prioritizing the specific needs of cross-border payments over general-purpose programmability.
-While centralization and regulatory concerns have created challenges, the network’s technical capabilities - speed, cost, and energy efficiency - remain compelling for enterprise use cases.
+While centralization and regulatory concerns have created challenges, the network’s technical capabilities including speed, cost, and energy efficiency remain compelling for enterprise use cases.

 The SEC ruling’s partial victory and continued development of new features position XRP for renewed growth.
 For financial institutions seeking efficient settlement and for users wanting fast, cheap transfers, the XRP Ledger offers battle-tested infrastructure with over a decade of operation.